srtager555/wrapping-letters-react/README.md

 - `cssClass` is the special css class

+- `specialWrapp` this attribute is explaining in the next section

+- `index` yeah, the index is now available.

 `!IMPORTANT` The key is assigned automatically in the component

 - `key` is the key :3 ('{wrappedElement}'-{indexNumber})